AndrewSchenk24/AndrewSchenk24.Github.io/index.md

 #### [World Bank Lending Analysis](/Bank_basic_SQL.md)
 <img src="images/World Bank Project Photo.jpg?raw=true"/>
 In this analysis SQL is used to create basic queries to explore a snapshot of the World Bank's current financing of over 7000 project in 123 different member countries.
+This analysis reveals important insights into the World Bank's current financial support of member countries as it strives toward its mission to "end extreme poverty and boost prosperity on a livable planet."

 ---